 Being smitten with the Contax G Boys I wanted more, but less.
 More of that Contax/Zeiss goodness, but in a smaller package.
 Decided on the T range.
 Ruled out the Contax T since it was MF only and the flash was not built in (Personal preference.
 Don’t come at me T fans.).
 Went for the Contax T2.
 Why not the Contax T3?
 Because I did not see a great gain for the extra cost and I was not as enamored with the aesthetics as the T2 (Again.
 Personal preference.
 Don’t come at me T3 fans.).
 Plus neither has a slidey door thing that I have already lost minutes potentially wearing out.

-As always Google the camera and plenty of great websites will tell you the backstory.
-Evidently this model gained attention recently due to being featured on the Tonight Show with one of the late night Jimmys by a rhymes with Carb-dash-ian so the prices picked up after that.
+Google the camera and plenty of great websites will tell you the backstory and also gripe about how overpriced it is.
+In a logical sense, it is.
+But this is film photography in a digital age.
+A ridiculous conceit at its start.
+This model gained attention in recent years after being featured on the Tonight Show with one of the late night Jimmys by a rhymes with Carb-dash-ian so the prices picked up after that.
 Ian Wong does a great review which highlights this.

-Don’t watch TV much so I found out about this new found fame after I had already made my decision.
-Got my copy bargain grade from KEH.com.
-Cost more than it used to because of this newfound fame, but I figured it was still worth it if it performed anywhere near as well as the G twins.
+Don’t watch TV much so I found out about this newfound fame after I had already made my decision.
+I got my copy bargain grade from KEH.com.